ballerina-platform/ballerina-dev-website/learn/references/java-interoperability/the-bindgen-tool.md

 ```

 `(-cp|--classpath) <classpath>...`
-This optional parameter could be used to specify one or more comma-delimited classpaths for retrieving the required Java libraries needed by the bindgen tool execution.
+This optional parameter could be used to specify one or more comma-delimited classpaths for retrieving the Java libraries required for the generation of the Ballerina bindings.
 The classpath could be provided as comma-separated paths of JAR files or as comma-separated paths of directories containing all the relevant Java libraries.
 If the Ballerina bindings are to be generated from a standard Java library, from a library available inside the Ballerina SDK, or from a platform library specified in the `Ballerina.toml`, then you need not specify the classpath explicitly.

 `(-mvn|--maven) <groupId>:<artifactId>:<version>`
 This optional parameter could be used to specify a Maven dependency required for the generation of the Ballerina bindings.
-Here, the specified library and its transitive dependencies will be resolved into the `target/platform-libs` directory of the package.
+Here, the specified library and its transitive dependencies will be resolved into the `target/platform-libs` directory of the Ballerina package.
 If the tool is not executed inside a package or if the output path does not point to a package, the `target/platform-libs` directory structure will be created in the output path to store the Maven dependencies.
 The tool will also update the `Ballerina.toml` file with the platform libraries if the command is executed inside a Ballerina package.

 `(-o|--output) <output>`
 This optional parameter could be used to generate all the bindings inside a single directory instead of generating module level mappings.
 This option could be used in instances where all the mappings are required inside a single module.
 The specified directory doesn't always have to be inside a Ballerina package.